readthedocs/ext-theme/README.rst

 Read the Docs - ext-theme
 =========================

-This package aims to be a drop in replacement for the current templates for the Read the Docs application.
-This will replace the entire UI of Read the Docs, and uses a number of updated patterns for templates and front end code.
+This package is the next generation theme for the Read the Docs application UI.

-All of the heavy lifting for the UI comes from FomanticUI (SemanticUI), and custom CSS is reduced to the bare minimum required.
+It aims to be a drop in replacement for the current templates for the Read the Docs application and will replace the entire UI for the application.
+It includes updated templates, new JavaScript sources, and UI based on FomanticUI (SemanticUI).
+It does still retain most of the patterns and tools already used in the existing application templates.
+It is an addition to the ``readthedocsext`` package, and provides the ``theme`` Django application.

 .. warning::
     This package is still alpha level quality and is not ready for general use.